avinash1253/Important-Notes/README.md

 # Important-Notes
-Notes that helps for fellow members and security researchers
+Notes that helps for fellow members and security researchers.